“I have made myself two or three caps to wear in the evenings since I came home, and they save me a world of torment as to hair-dressing!”

 Ladies’ Regency Caps, by Laura Boyle

 Most caps were made in light colors and fabrics like lace, muslin or lawn, though a widow might wear a cap made of or trimmed in black.
 With time, caps became as lavishly trimmed as any other creation of the time.
 By the Victorian era, caps became smaller, and while still worn, they were often no more than a token band or lacey doily on top of the head.
-Soon they disappeared from fashion altogether only to be later reintroduced as menswear (think deestalkers and baseball caps).
-Some of the more popular cap types during the Regency were:
+Soon they disappeared from fashion altogether only to be later reintroduced as menswear (think deerstalkers and baseball caps).
+Some of the more popular Regency caps during this period were:

 Made familiar by Betsy Ross and Martha Washington, the mobcap was still worn during the early 19th century, though it was not as popular (or large!) as it had been a generation earlier.
 Mobcaps were usually trimmed with ruffles or lace and ribbon.